 Today, therefore, Article 2477 of the Italian Civil Code states that "The appointment of the control body or auditor is mandatory if the company: a) is required to draw up consolidated financial statements; b) controls a company required to carry out a statutory audit; c) has exceeded for two consecutive financial years at least one of the following limits: 1) total assets in the balance sheet: 4 million euros; 2) revenues from sales and services: 4 million euros; 3) employees employed on average during the year: 20 units".

-As pointed out by the President of the National Council of Certified Public Accountants and Accounting Experts, Dr. Massimo Miani, "the Decree Sblocca Cantieri has managed to make the right compromise between the need for control - which was implemented with parameters that were too low - and the streamlining of the administrative management of the company, achieving in a more balanced way the objective of Legislative Decree 14/2019, namely to use the alert tool - which has in the activities of the Board of Statutory Auditors its central element - to anticipate the crisis and try to rescue the company.” [into I. Bellucco e M. Marciano, Il Decreto Sblocca Cantieri: nuova disciplina sulla nomina degli organi di controllo nelle srl, in Diritto 24 de Il Sole 24 Ore, 10 luglio 2019, available on the following link, in Italian language].
+As pointed out by the President of the National Council of Certified Public Accountants and Accounting Experts, Dr. Massimo Miani, "the Decree Sblocca Cantieri has managed to make the right compromise between the need for control - which was implemented with parameters that were too low - and the streamlining of the administrative management of the company, achieving in a more balanced way the objective of Legislative Decree 14/2019, namely to use the alert tool - which has in the activities of the Board of Statutory Auditors its central element - to anticipate the crisis and try to rescue the company.” [into I. Bellucco e M. Marciano, Il Decreto Sblocca Cantieri: nuova disciplina sulla nomina degli organi di controllo nelle srl, in Diritto 24 de Il Sole 24 Ore, 10 luglio 2019].

 Therefore, the articulated series of novelties described, of absolute importance, place the companies and their consultants face to the commitment to reorganize the company management with a view to safeguarding the company itself, in its patrimonial essence, with the ultimate, obvious aim of protecting third party creditors.